Baseexe/WoW-WoTLK-Classic-AntiAFK/README.md

 # Base-AntiAFK-WoW
-Anti-AFK Python script for World of Warcraft
+Anti-AFK Python script for World of Warcraft with random keypresses between W,A,S,D and Space.
+Random time in between presses and random key hold times.

+Use at own risk.

 # Prerequisites / Dependencies
 1. Python: https://www.python.org/downloads/